avvvet/blog_api/README.txt

 #test
 npm test
-this will start mocha and will run the test scripts
+this will start ESlint and then mocha mocha will run the test scrips /test

 #api playload examples - you may use postman
 this will create new post.